Europe’s Hidden Gems – Explore Incredible European Towns

 Bibury is a charming small town in southwest England.
 Today it is considered as one of the most picturesque and enchanting towns in Europe.
 The town captivates with its beautiful architecture, carrying us in past ages, and spectacular scenery.
 Enjoy the endless green meadows that border with the ancient stone houses with steep roofs.
 Undoubtedly the most impressive place in Bibury is Arlington Row – alley on which are stacked villas built in the 17th century.

 One of the main attractions here is the Lake Bled.
-It attracts tourists from all over the world not only with its beautiful nature, but also because here you can see the only Slovenian island.
+It attracts tourists from all over the world not only with its beautiful nature but also because here you can see the only Slovenian island.
 After a walk around the lake, you can visit the medieval castle on the hill, known as the oldest Slovenian castle and one of the most visited attractions in the country.
-On the Bled’s territory are situated several thermal springs, which are now part of the big hotels and spa centers.
+On the Bled’s territory are situated several thermal springs, which are now part of the big hotels and spa centres.

-Sintra is not only one of the loveliest cities in Europe, it is a model of cultural and historical value of Portuguese heritage.
-Based on the picturesque hills of the Natural Park “Sintra – Cascais”, Sintra is surrounded by ancient forests, revealing breathtaking views and blessed with year-round favorable for holidays climate.
+Sintra is not only one of the loveliest cities in Europe, it is a model of the cultural and historical value of Portuguese heritage.
+Based on the picturesque hills of the Natural Park “Sintra – Cascais”, Sintra is surrounded by ancient forests, revealing breathtaking views and blessed with year-round favourable for holidays climate.
 The city is among the monuments of world heritage protected by UNESCO.
 It is a major tourist destination for a day trips from Lisbon.
 Here you can see the national palace Pena – the oldest palace in romanticism style, and one of the wonders of Portugal.
 There are a variety of restaurants where you can taste traditional local dishes.
 As a city that is located near the ocean, there are plenty of sea products.

 Manarola is located on the Italian Riviera, in the province of Liguria, northern Italy.
 The village is part of the so called Cinque Terre (Five Lands), which is included in the UNESCO list.
-Manarola has a distinctive vision, its main features are the houses that are built like one over the other on the rocks in an old Italian style and pastel colors, embracing and repelling the beautiful Italian sun.
+Manarola has a distinctive vision, its main features are the houses that are built like one over the other on the rocks in an old Italian style and pastel colours, embracing and repelling the beautiful Italian sun.
 Cars are not allowed here, the only way to reach it is by train.

 The village has no beach, but the place is very suitable for underwater swimming and exploration of caves and rocks.
 Manarola is located in an area known mostly for its fertile vineyards.
 Back in the Middle Ages here has been produced wine and locals enjoying the magnificent smell and taste of this drink.
 Do not miss to go walk the coastal path linking the village with Riomaggiore.
-Called “The Path of Love” (“Via dell’Amore”), it reveals a stunning landscape views that will blow you away.
+Called “The Path of Love” (“Via dell’Amore”), it reveals stunning landscape views that will blow you away.
 Along the way you’ll see many love graffiti, clasps and benches, so sit back and soak in all this beauty and magic around you.

 Trogir is a port city on the Adriatic coast in Dalmatia, Croatia.
 The city is located on a small island between the mainland of Croatia and the island Ciovo.
 Trogir is the best preserved Roman-Gothic complex in Europe.
 The medieval core of the city, surrounded by walls contains castle tower, ancient homes and palaces from Romanesque, Gothic, Renaissance and Baroque period.
 Trogir is a veritable maze of narrow streets and romantic places.
 The churches and palaces create a fairy tale atmosphere.